raspberrypilearning/sock-puppet/en/step_8.md

 --- task ---
 ### Attach to sock

-Glue or sew the card to the sock.
+Glue, sew or tape the card to the sock.

 ![ALT TEXT](images/attach-7.png)
 ![ALT TEXT](images/attach-8.png)